OpenTermsArchive/contrib-versions/Imgur/Privacy Policy.md

 Privacy Policy

-Your Privacy Rights – Effective January 28, 2019
+Your Privacy Rights – Effective May 24, 2019

 This privacy policy applies to all Imgur users worldwide.
 For users in the European Economic Area (EEA) and in Switzerland, Imgur complies with the principles of the U.S.-EU Privacy Shield Program and the U.S.-Swiss Privacy Shield Program, and participates in both programs.
 Under both programs, we are subject to the investigatory and enforcement powers of the Federal Trade Commission, and we are liable for the unauthorized transfer to third parties of user personal data.
 For more information, see https://www.privacyshield.gov.